per person from USD 990

 Khayer Lake (4500 m) is the highest point of this trek and is a day trip from Khopra Danda.
 When trekking to Khopra Danda, you can also visit the neighboring holy Khayer Lake.
 The reflection of snow peaks on Khayer Lake is extremely pleasing.

-Mostly renowned as a Community base trek, one can indulge oneself with communities as most of the places offer communities stay rather than lodges.
-Staying a night at Dobato and two nights at Khopra Danda and trekking through the villages of Isharu, Bayeli Kharka, Chistibung, etc., you will also get to experience the lifestyle of people living in these mountainous areas.
+Mostly the trek is also known as a Community base trek.
+One can indulge oneself with communities as most of the places offer communities stay rather than lodges.
+We will be staying a night at Dobato and two nights at Khopra Danda and trekking through the villages of Isharu, Bayeli Kharka, Chistibung, etc. You will also get to experience the lifestyle of people living in these mountainous areas.
+This trek offers a chance to experience the local culture and hospitality of the Gurung and Magar communities.
 Most Gurungs and Magars reside in this part of the Annapurna region as well with agriculture and tourism as their source of livelihood.
 The hospitality of these native people during the trek will feel your heart with warmth and joy.Read Less

 Trip Itineraries are customizable according to your choice & the number of days you want to stay.
 Simply, Contact Us

 When you first arrive in Kathmandu, it will strike you with a storm of sounds, smells, and shades where nothing is as it seems, no matter what you’ve accomplished or how many places you’ve visited.

 Assuring your arrival, a representative from our office will greet you at Tribhuwan International Airport and drive you to a hotel in Thamel.
 Upon arrival at the hotel, you will receive a briefing on how to prepare for the trek the following days and the rooms will be allocated.